maylin155/maylin155/README.md

 ## 👋 Hi, I am Yona

 I’m a **Full Stack Developer** passionate about building intuitive, user-centered applications.
-My journey began with front-end design and grew into full-stack development — where I enjoy combining **beautiful UI** with **powerful backend logic** to bring ideas to life.
+My journey began with front-end design and grew into full-stack development — where I enjoy combining two worlds to bring ideas to life.

 ---